shieldworks/aegis-web/docs/production.md

 volume of **Aegis Safe**.

-While reading the secret alone is not enough to plant an attack on the secrets (*because the attacker also needs to access the Aegis Safe Pod, or the `/data` volume in that Pod*) it is still **crucial** to follow the **principle of least privilege** guideline and do not allow anyone on the cluster read or write to the `aegis-age-key` secret.
+While reading the secret alone is not enough to plant an attack on the secrets (*because the attacker also needs to access the Aegis Safe Pod or the `/data` volume in that Pod*) it is still **crucial** to follow the **principle of least privilege** guideline and do not allow anyone on the cluster read or write to the `aegis-age-key` secret.

-The only entity that is allowed to have read/write (but not delete) access to `aegis-safe-key` is the **Aegis Safe** Pod inside the `aegis-system` namespace with an `aegis-safe` service account.
+The only entity allowed to have read/write (but not delete) access to `aegis-safe-key` is the **Aegis Safe** Pod inside the `aegis-system` namespace with an `aegis-safe` service account.

 ## Restrict Access to Aegis Sentinel

 To be extra secure, all **Aegis** images are based on [distroless][distroless] containers.
-Which means an operator cannot execute a shell on the pod to try a privilege escalation, or container escape attack.
+Thus, an operator cannot execute a shell on the pod to try a privilege escalation or container escape attack.
 However, this does not mean you can leave the `aegis-system` namespace like an open buffet.

 Always take a **principle of least privilege** stance.
 Do not let anyone who does not need to fiddle with the `aegis-system` namespace see and use the resources there.

-This stance is especially important for the **Aegis Sentinel** pod, since an attacker who has access to that pod can override (*but not read*) secrets on workloads.
+This stance is especially important for the **Aegis Sentinel** Pod since an attacker who has access to that pod can override (*but not read*) secrets on workloads.